spywhere/plug.nvim/README.md

 ## Features

-This plugin will behave with the exact same set of features as vim-plug.
+This plugin will behave with the exact same set of its backend plugin manager.
 Only with the ability to extends its behaviour.

 So with some built-in configurations, you could achieve...

-- vim-plug automatic installation
+- Plugin manager automatic installation
 - Automatic installation of missing plugins
 - Per-plugin configuration closure
 - Plugin and variable requirements